The best extending cover-preserving geometric lattices of semimodular lattices

 [2]{\frac{\partial #1}{\partial #2}}

 \begin{quote} {\bf Abstract}

-This paper primarily studies finite semimodular lattices by their extending geometric lattices.
-Extending former results by G\'{a}bor Cz\'{e}dli and E. Tam\'{a}s Schmidt (2010) \cite{Czedli10} on finite semimodular lattices, we propose an algorithm to calculate all the best extending cover-preserving geometric lattices $G$ of a given semimodular lattice $L$ and prove that the length and the number of atoms of every best extending cover-preserving geometric lattice $G$ equal the length of $L$ and the number of non-zero join-irreducible elements of $L$, respectively.
+In 2010, G\'{a}bor Cz\'{e}dli and E. Tam\'{a}s Schmidt mentioned that the best cover-preserving embedding of a given semimodular lattice is not known yet [A cover-preserving embedding of semimodular lattices into geometric lattices, Advances in Mathematics 225 (2010) 2455-2463].
+That is to say: What are the geometric lattices $G$ such that a given finite semimodular lattice $L$ has a cover-preserving embedding into $G$ with the smallest $|G|$?
+In this paper, we propose an algorithm to calculate all the best extending cover-preserving geometric lattices $G$ of a given semimodular lattice $L$ and prove that the length and the number of atoms of every best extending cover-preserving geometric lattice $G$ equal the length of $L$ and the number of non-zero join-irreducible elements of $L$, respectively.
+Therefore, we comprehend the best cover-preserving embedding of a given semimodular lattice.

 \emph{AMS classification: \emph{06C10; 06B15}}

 {\textbf{\emph{Keywords}}:}\ Finite atomistic lattice; Semimodular lattice; Geometric lattice; Cover-preserving embedding \end{quote}